 I don’t think the Solo Hawk is that expensive for what you are getting.
-A few years ago you would pay that kind of money for a bog-standard SSD.
+A few years ago, you would pay that kind of money for a bog-standard SSD.
 But I know people get fixated on prices when they are shopping, and that huge gap will be a hurdle for some people.
 How much is your data worth?
 How much did it cost you to travel to your location and get those shots?
 How much is your client paying for that job?
 You’ll need to ask yourself those questions to decide if the added protection is worth it.

 I have used this drive as my portable photo backup for many months now without any issues whatsoever.
 It gives me great peace of mind that one set of my travel images is located on this device.
 The weight did take a little getting used to as I was previously using a pair of smaller Sandisk Extreme NVMe drives for on-the-road backup.
 For the last several months, I transitioned to one of the smaller Sandisk drives, and the ioSafe Solo Hawk as the second drive.

 This setup gives the best of both worlds and allows me to keep the small, less rugged Sandisk SSD in my camera bag while the ioSafe Solo Hawk goes into my duffel bag or Pelican case.
 It’s essential to keep both sets of your images in separate locations to minimize the potential for loss.

 One of the things I would like to see is a 2TB option for this drive.
-This larger capacity is offered by all the drive’s competitors.
-Given that ioSafe is just installing Seagate Barracuda SSDs into their own case design, I’m not sure why this still isn’t an option after being on the market already for a couple of years.
+All the drive’s competitors offer this larger capacity.
+Given that ioSafe is just installing Seagate Barracuda SSDs into their case design, I’m not sure why this still isn’t an option after being on the market already for a couple of years.
 Having examined some photos of the drive’s internals, I believe you could install a 2TB drive yourself, but note that you would void the warranty and proceed at your own risk.